Horndean: History

 The village experienced significant expansion in the 20th century, particularly with the building of the Hazleton estate on the former grounds of Merchistoun Hall in the early 1960s, and the building of the A3(M) motorway in the 1970s, which passes under a bridge adjacent to the village centre.
 The easy access to the motorway has encouraged an influx of light industry to the village, most of it concentrated in three major estates, the most recent of which is Hazelton Interchange, built in the early 1990s.
 The centre of the village has a 1960s built small shopping precinct which is home to specialist businesses, as well as a cafe, fast food and newsagent.

 In 1992, Horndean was the site of the high-profile child murder of Helen Gorrie, who was found strangled to death after going out one night to meet local man John Corcoran.
 He was convicted of the murder in 1999 but was released on a technicality in 2003 and moved back to Warren Park in Havant.
 Her murder remains officially unsolved.

-Meaning of name
+Toponymy

 Dean refers to the old English word "denu" meaning valley, and the name Horndean most likely means "valley by a horn-shaped hill" (the horn-shaped hill probably being Horndean Down).
 Alternatively "Harne" is the old English word for Dormouse making it "valley of the Dormouse".
 The second part of the name, Dean, can also mean forest, giving rise to further connotations.